-Timothy C. Hain, MD Page last modified: March 10, 2021
+Timothy C. Hain, MD • Page last modified: March 10, 2021

 Vestibular nerve sections are delicate procedures and there is generally a desire to spare hearing, leaving the cochlear nerve intact.
 Because some vestibular fibers are intermingled with the cochlear nerve, this means that some VNS may be incomplete.
 An incomplete VNS is a potential reason for continued vertigo.

 The audiogram below shows abnormal hearing on both sides, with the left operated side far worse.
 Because hearing is impaired on both sides, this person could be having vertigo from either side.

 The ENG showed a nystagmus that reversed between warm and cold.
 Because the responses were low, our audiologist did ice water, which clearly shows a strong response that reverses with prone.
 This proves that there is retained vestibular function on the left, and again that vertigo could be coming from either side.

 Since this case was originally written up, technology has advanced.

 The ice-caloric test remains an excellent test for detecting residual horizontal canal function, but as the ear contains 5 sensors, and this tests one of the 5, a lot can be missed.